 Transport Canada is now undertaking environmental assessment and survey work to determine the extent of contamination in Reay Creek within the Victoria International Airport land, Town of Sidney, and District of North Saanich.
 This information will be used to help the department establish remediation and risk management goals, identify potential remedial and risk management options, and develop an environmental site management strategy with stakeholders.

 The purpose of collecting the environmental and survey information is to identify the preliminary scope and estimated cost of remediation options.

-The purpose of this year’s preliminary remedial planning is to identify various construction considerations.
+The purpose of this preliminary remedial planning is to identify various construction considerations.
 Collaboration with stakeholders will be required in order to finalize the remedial strategy.
-The scope of remedial planning to be undertaken in 2018 will reflect the requirements put forth by the stakeholders to address those construction considerations.
+The scope of remedial planning to be undertaken in 2018 and 2019 will reflect the requirements put forth by the stakeholders to address those construction considerations.